muflone/watchpage/README.md

   - `links`: will get all the anchors from a HTML page
   - `rss`: will get all the link items from a RSS feed
   - `text`: will process the page as a simple text file
+  - `github-tags`: will get all the tag anchors from a GitHub repository
 - `ABSOLUTE_URLS`: a boolean value (true/false) to make the processed URLs as absolute by appending the website from the URL page
 - `FILTERS`: a list of filters to apply to find the matched items.
 This can be